Maundy Thursday: Chrism Mass

 The oil of the catechumens and chrism are used on the upcoming Holy Saturday at the Easter Vigil, for the baptism and confirmation of those entering the church.
 While the Oil of the Catechumens and the Oil of the Sick, are simply "blessed," the Sacred Chrism is "consecrated,".
 Holy chrism is a mixture of olive oil and balsam, an aromatic resin.
 Balsam is poured into the oil, which gives it a sweet smell intended to remind those who encounter it of the "odor of sanctity" to which those who are marked with it, are called to strive.
-The bishop breathes over the vessel containing the chrism, a gesture which symbolizes the Holy Spirit coming down to consecrate this oil, and recalls the actions of Jesus in John 20:22, when he breathed on the apostles and said, "Receive the Holy Spirit..."

 With respect to Anglicanism, the 1979 Book of Common Prayer (p.
 307) calls for chrism to be consecrated by the bishop.
 In many dioceses, the consecration of chrism by the bishop may be done at a service of reaffirmation of ordination vows during Holy Week.
 During the Chrism Eucharist, the Bishop will bless the oils used throughout the next year for baptisms and healing.
 In addition, the Bishop and clergy in attendance will reaffirm their Ordination Vows.

+Plenary indulgence

+In the Roman Catholic Church, plenary indulgence is obtained in the following cases: